 Aquifer testing was conducted at each of the MO-2007 monitor wells following their development.
 The purpose of the tests was to evaluate basin fill aquifer hydraulic properties, including transmissivity, vertical hydraulic conductivity, and storage coefficient in the vicinity of each well nest.
-Appendix E reports the results of the aquifer testing program in detail, including discussion of the test methods, presentation of drawdown graphs, and interpretation of the results of tests.
+Aquifer testing consisted of step-rate pumping tests that used two 60- to 90-minute pumping periods followed by a 6- to 8-hour pumping period.
+The pumping rate was increased in each successive pumping period.
+The time series drawdown data collected by the aquifer tests were interpreted with analytical solutions that use the principal of superposition to account for drawdown due to well efficiency and pumping.
+Appendix E includes the results of the aquifer testing program in detail, including discussion of the test methods, presentation of drawdown graphs, and interpretation of the results of tests.
 Table 2 summarizes the results of hydraulic testing.